tim-br/n-queens/README.md

 #### Prerequisites

 You need to have Scryer Prolog installed on your machine to run this program.
-Installation instructions for Scryer Prolog can be found here.
+Installation instructions for Scryer Prolog can be found here https://github.com/mthom/scryer-prolog.

 #### Setup